About Child Sexual Abuse

 - Placing objects in the anus or vagina

-- Communicate calmly that you want them to stop what they are doing, and that they are not in trouble.
+- communicate calmly that you want them to stop what they are doing, and that they are not in trouble, and;

-- Address behaviour in a short, direct, calm way (e.g. “Hands out of your pants”)
+- Address the behaviour in a short, direct, calm way (e.g., “Hands out of your pants”).

-- Redirect behaviour – (e.g. “Would you like to play with your doll here, or your blocks?”)
+- Redirect the behaviour (e.g., “Would you like to play with your doll or your blocks?”).

-- Praise for good behaviour – Remember to PRAISE your child when they are NOT displaying sexualised behaviours, so they also receive attention for good behaviour.
+- Praise for good behaviour – praise your child when they are NOT displaying the unwanted behaviours so they also receive attention for good behaviour.

-If you have any concerns and wish to talk with one of our trained staff, contact the Bravehearts Information and Support Line on 1800 272 831.
+If your child’s behaviour escalates, or you have any concerns and wish to talk with one of our trained staff, contact Bravehearts’ Information and Support Line on 1800 272 831.